-- earnings being lower than anticipated in countries that have lower tax rates and higher than anticipated in countries that have higher tax rates: - changes in the valuation of our deferred tax assets and liabilities; - expiration of, or lapses in the research and development tax credit laws; - transfer pricing adjustments including the effect of acquisitions on our intercompany research and development and legal structure; - an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense, write-offs of acquired inprocess research and development, and impairment of goodwill; - a decrease in the stock option exercises by our employees in some of our foreign subsidiaries that can cause an adverse transfer pricing adjustment; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our income tax provision for the period in which the settlement takes place;
+- earnings being lower than anticipated in countries that have lower tax rates and higher than anticipated in countries that have higher tax rates; - changes in the valuation of our deferred tax assets and liabilities; - expiration of, or lapses in the research and development tax credit laws; - transfer pricing adjustments including the effect of acquisitions on our intercompany research and development and legal structure;

-- a change in our decision to indefinitely reinvest foreign earnings; - changes in accounting principles; or - changes in tax laws and regulations including possible changes in the United States to the taxation of earnings of our foreign subsidiaries, and the deductibility of expenses attributable to foreign income, or the foreign tax credit rules, or changes to the U.S. income tax rate, which would necessitate a revaluation of our deferred tax assets and liabilities.
+- an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense, write-offs of acquired inprocess research and development, and impairment of goodwill; - a decrease in the stock option exercises by our employees in some of our foreign subsidiaries that can cause an adverse transfer pricing adjustment; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our income tax provision for the period in which the settlement takes place; - a change in our decision to indefinitely reinvest foreign earnings; - changes in accounting principles; or - changes in tax laws and regulations including possible changes in the United States to the taxation of earnings of our foreign subsidiaries, and the deductibility of expenses attributable to foreign income, or the foreign tax credit rules, or changes to the U.S. income tax rate, which would necessitate a revaluation of our deferred tax assets and liabilities.

 Significant judgment is required to determine the recognition and measurement attribute prescribed in the FASB standard.
 In addition, the standard applies to all income tax positions, including the potential recovery of previously paid taxes, which if settled unfavorably could adversely impact our provision for income taxes or additional paid-in capital.
 Further, as a result of certain of our ongoing employment and capital investment actions and commitments, our income in certain foreign countries is subject to reduced tax rates and in some cases is wholly exempt from tax.
 Our failure to meet these commitments could adversely impact our provision for income taxes.
-In addition, we are subject to the continuous examination of our income tax returns by the Internal Revenue Service and other tax authorities.
+In addition, we are subject to the examination of our income tax returns by the IRS and other tax authorities.
+For example, the California Franchise Tax Board is examining our tax returns for 2010 and 2011.
 We regularly assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
 There can be no assurance that the outcomes from these continuous examinations will not have an adverse effect on our results of operations.

-Although we released our entire valuation allowance in fiscal 2009, we may in the future be required to establish a new valuation allowance.
+Although we currently do not have a valuation allowance, we may in the future be required to establish one.
 We will continue to assess the need for a valuation allowance on the deferred tax asset by evaluating both positive and negative evidence that may exist.